majesticOS/majesticOS/README.md

-# What is MajesticOS
+# majesticOS
-MajesticOS will focus on a retro feel with modern features majesticOS is written in C And Assembly! i hope to make a easy installation Guide for majesticOS
+majesticOS is a currently in development operating system written in C and Assembly that focuses on a retro feel with modern features. there will soon be a easy Installation Guide for majesticOS

 contributers are welcome!

-if you have any problem with the OS make sure to leave a Issue.
+if you have any problem with the OS make sure to leave a [Issue](https://github.com/majesticOS/majesticOS/issues).

 ![majesticOS](https://raw.githubusercontent.com/majesticOS/majesticOS/main/logo.png)